 But that's it.
 All your baby's clothes and other items will need to go in your own bags or you'll need to purchase additional baggage allowance for yourself – that must go in the hold, not the cabin – to put your baby stuff in.

-So, if you have a lot of stuff (not unusual when travelling with babies!), it could work out cheaper to book your baby a seat, which comes with its own free cabin bag allowance, than to fork out for extra luggage allowance on your ticket.
+So, if you have a lot of stuff (not unusual when travelling with babies!), it could work out cheaper to book your baby a seat that comes with its own free cabin bag allowance, than to fork out for extra luggage allowance on your ticket.

 What about twins or a baby and a toddler?
 Can they both sit on my lap?

-You can, of course, buy 1 seat for an infant, instead – and pay the charge to sit your other child on your lap.
+You can, of course, buy one seat for an infant, instead – and pay the charge to sit your other child on your lap.

 What about bassinets?
 Do you pay extra for those?

-A bassinet is a detachable carrycot, set up on a bulkhead seat, that is sometimes available for those flying long-haul with a lap infant who cannot yet sit up on his or her own.
-Different airlines have different policies (and weight limits) on bassinets but some do charge for securing the bulkhead seat – and, whether there’s a charge or not, all bassinets must be reserved in advance.
+A bassinet or sky cot is a detachable carrycot, set up on a bulkhead seat, that is sometimes available for those flying long-haul with a lap infant who cannot yet sit up on his or her own.
+Different airlines have different policies (and weight limits) on bassinets and some do charge for securing the bulkhead seat where the sky cots are located.